Ancient system, modern language

 Your Life Seasons

 Your Life Seasons show the longer cycles you move through over time.
-They reveal how different chapters may ask you to grow, rest, refine, or redirect, while your core nature remains the same beneath them.
+They reveal how different chapters may support growth, rest, refinement, or redirection, while your core nature remains steady beneath them.

 Terminology

 The original language is precise.
-The modern language brings it to life.
+The modern language makes it usable.

-Every reading pairs the original terms with clear, modern language, translating the system without changing it.
-The structure of the chart hasn’t changed in thousands of years, only the way we talk about it has.
+Every profile pairs the original terms with clear, modern language, translating the system without changing its structure.
+The chart logic remains traditional; the way we explain it is modern.

 Soul Elements term